covid19mm/covid19mm.github.io/_posts/2020-05-27-fifth-report.markdown

   <img src="{{ site.url }}/assets/prox_network_density_corrected_3panels_density_may22.png">
 </p>

-It is worth to notice how the degree of proximity did not decrease much during weekends as it used to during the lockdown.
+It is worth noticing how the degree of proximity did not decrease much during weekends as it used to during the lockdown.
 This is a clear indicator of social activities restarting during leisure time.
 The difference observed in weekends during the lockdown and after the lift is particularly evident in the Center and the South.